Defining molecular systems

 from spycci.systems import System

-• spin: total spin multiplicity of the system (2S+1, where S is the total spin quantum number).
+• spin: total spin multiplicity of the system.
 Default: 1 (singlet)

 from spycci.systems import System